finix-payments/finix-flex-docs-generator/sections/transfers/definition.md

 By default, `Transfers` will be in a PENDING state and will eventually (typically within an hour) update to SUCCEEDED.

+`ready_to_settle_at` field can have 2 possible values:

+1. `null`: Funds have been captured, but are not yet ready to be paid out
+2. `TIMESTAMP`: A UTC timestamp that confirms that the funds have been paid out

 <aside class="notice">
 When an Authorization is captured a corresponding Transfer will also be created.
 </aside>